Key Points

 - Monitor failures to detect widespread trust or CA issues

-Once smart cards are widely deployed, visibility becomes absolutely critical for both security and compliance.
+Once smart cards are widely deployed, visibility becomes critical for both security and compliance.
 Centralized logs must be used to show which cards authenticate where, when, and under which policies.
 Reporting can help identify stale, underused, or misconfigured credentials that should be either rotated or revoked.

-Policy engines can enforce requirements such as strong PINs, specific key lengths, or particular assurance level for higher-risk systems.
+Policy engines can enforce requirements such as strong PINs, specific key lengths, or assurance level for higher-risk systems.
 Together these capabilities turn PKI smart cards from a one-time rollout to continuously managed control.

 The Best Enterprise PKI Smart Card Management System